 - A strategic plan for distribution should specify how the video will reach and engage with audiences, whether through social media, traditional media or in-person events, networks & screenings.

-- Partnerships for distribution, strategy and impact are desired (but not required), especially if the applicant is an individual filmmaker without a sponsoring organization.
+- Partnerships for distribution, strategy and impact are desired (but not required).
 Focus Fund grantees are expected to develop broader partnerships through the course of the grant, if not already obtained.

 Special Considerations for CMG Grants